-- 1. Learning module lectures, discussion, and participation

-- 2. Software and hardware demonstrations

-- 3. Group and independent laboratory exploration activities

-- 4. Direct AT service interactions

-- 5. Class presentations
+- 1. Learning module lectures, discussion, and participation - 2.
+Software and hardware demonstrations - 3.
+Group and independent laboratory exploration activities - 4.
+Direct AT service interactions - 5.
+Class presentations - 6.
+Field experience activities in South Korea

-This course will be delivered online (76% or more) using an asynchronous format via Blackboard Learning Management system (LMS) housed in the MyMason portal.
+This course will be delivered online (76% or more) using asynchronous format via Blackboard Learning Management system (LMS) housed in the MyMason portal.
 You will log in to the Blackboard (Bb) course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
 The course site will be available on the posted start date of the course.